 - Start the engine of the vehicle with the discharged battery.

 - Reduce the engine speed to idle on both vehicles and leave all switches off to prevent damage to the vehicle's electrical system.

-- Remove the jumper cables in the reverse order they were attached, making sure to never touch the red and black terminals to each other.
+- Remove the jumper leads in the reverse order they were attached, making sure to never touch the red and black terminals to each other.

 If the charging system and the battery of the car which had to be jumped are in good condition, 30 minutes of driving should bring it back up to a full charge.
 Does your battery keep going flat?
 It may be too old.
 Here's how to check it.